bashup/mdsh/README.md

 Running `mdsh some-document.md args...` will read and interpret triple-backquoted code blocks from `some-document.md`, according to the language listed on the block.
 Blocks tagged as `mdsh` are interpreted as bash code, and executed immediately, as part of the markdown-to-shell translation process, so they can define mdsh hook functions (like `mdsh-lang-*`) to affect how other code blocks will be processed.

 Blocks tagged with `shell`, on the other hand, can contain arbitrary bash code, inlcuding calls to various mdsh API functions described later in this document.
-(They can also `INCLUDE` other files -- see the docs for the `INCLUDE` function later below.)

 To process blocks in a language `X`, define a function named `mdsh-lang-X` in an `mdsh` block.
 It will then be called whenever a code block of  type `X` is encountered, with the contents of the block on the function's standard input.